Promotion of equality

 - Employers must evaluate the realisation of equality in the workplace and, according to the needs of the workplace, develop working conditions and practices observed in hiring and in HR decisions.
 Such measures and their effectiveness must be discussed with the personnel or their representatives.

 Obligation to draw up an equality promotion plan

-Authorities, education providers and employers as well as private parties with public administration duties with 30 or more regular employees must draw up an equality promotion plan covering the measures employed to promote equality.
+Authorities, education providers, educational institutions, early childhood education and care facilities and employers as well as private parties with public administration duties with 30 or more regular employees shall draw up an equality promotion plan covering the measures employed to promote equality.
 The planning obligation is laid down in the Non-discrimination Act.